doa29/doa29/README.md

 - Applications of software in social impact, finance, and sustainability

 ## 💞️ Collaboration Goals
-Looking to collaborate on innovative projects that:
+Eager to collaborate on projects that:
-- **Address real-world problems** and contribute to the greater good
+- **Empower communities** and address real-world needs through innovative technology
-- **Incorporate financial technology** for sustainable, community-driven impact
+- **Integrate financial technology** to drive sustainable, community-centered impact

 ## 📫 Connect with Me
 - **Email:** doa29@drexel.edu